 You are also within walking distance to the southern end of Central Park.
 Almost all subway lines connect at Times Square so getting around should not be an issue.
 Recommended Midtown hotels:

 LUMA Hotel | citizenM Hotel | Aliz Hotel

 Tribeca: If you are trying to stay in downtown Manhattan, then I would recommend looking into the Tribeca area.
 Staying here and you will be just a stone’s throw away from the World Trade Center area, 9/11 Memorial Pools & Museum, and the hop on point for the Statue of Liberty.
 You will also be able to be walking distance from the start of the Brooklyn Bridge walkway.

 While Central Park is a bit further away, you should still be able to reach it in about 30 minutes by subway.
 Recommended Tribeca Hotels:

 The Roxy Hotel | Sheraton Tribeca | Four Seasons Hotel

 » Check out this helpful guide that talks all about the best areas to stay in New York during a visit

 I hope you enjoyed this guide to some of the best things to do in Central Park on your next visit to NYC.
 If you have any questions or comments feel free to add them in below.

-Also don’t forget to check out the remaining New York itineraries and guides up on the site.
+Also don’t forget to check out the remaining New York itineraries and guides up on the site (like the best things to do in NYC).
 Have fun out there and safe travels!